nasa/cumulus-api/content/schemas.md

 ## Retrieve schema

-Retrieve the data schema for a particular type Cumulus record.
+Retrieve the data schema for a particular type of Cumulus record from the default API or a versioned API.

 This schema describes the expected format of a record's JSON object when retrieving from Cumulus, as well as a summary of what each field may contain.
 The schema response can also be used to determine which fields are required when creating a new record using the API.